You are currently viewing Omba Ney, the Taktsang of East where Letter OM is seen

 Among Bhutan’s many sacred sites, Omba Ney is the first of three holy sites connected to Guru Rinpoche, with the second being Aja Ney and the third being Hungrel Dzong, which features the letters Aa and Hung, which together form the three holy syllables of the mantra “Om Aa Hung.”
 Omba Ney is one of the Om Ah Hung Ney of Guru Rinpoche.

 Despite being the holiest place of all these hidden treasures, Om Ba Ney was not known until Terton Guru Choewang opened it to the public.
-Terton Guru Choewang travelled from Kurtoe Nyalamdung to Trashiyangtse where Omba Ney was hidden.
-On arriving there, he pointed out that “AH” is in Mon kha Sheri Dzong and “Om” is here.
+Terton Guru Choewang traveled from Kurtoe Nyalamdung to Trashiyangtse where Omba Ney was hidden.
+On arriving there, he pointed out that “AH” is in Aja Nye and “Om” is here, while “Hung” is in Mon Kha Sheridzong.

 Later Terton Pema Lingpa journeyed from Bumthang to Tawang via Om Ba Ney to give teachings.
 He spent several days at Om Ba Ney and further recognized the sacredness of Om Ba Ney.